 In 1994 when the economy dropped in South Africa, Wilhelmy immigrated to the United States where he became Pipe Shop Foreman at Taylor & Boody Organ Builders, Staunton, Virginia until 1997 when he started his own venture.

-Founded in 1977, Taylor & Boody Organbuilders specialize in gorgeous baroque style tracker organs with virtually all parts made in house.
-They are well known around the world for historical accuracy and quality craftsmanship.
+Founded in 1977, Taylor & Boody Organbuilders specialize in gorgeous baroque style tracker organs and are well known around the world for historical accuracy and quality craftsmanship.

 Wilhelmy is the author of The Art of Casting High Lead Pipe Metal, published in the March 1998 issue of the International Society of Organbuilders Journal, and translated into German and French.